lavollmer/regex-tutorial/README.md

 * ^ matches the start of the input string
 * $ matches the end of an input string

+As seen below in the hex value regex example, /^# informs the regex engine that the string will begin with the character #. # will be used to determine a hexadecimal value.

+Anchor Hex Value Example: /^#?([a-f0-9]{6}|[a-f0-9]{3})$/

 ### Quantifiers

 The quantifiers determines numbers of characters or expressions to match.

+As seen below in the hex value regex example, the quantifier ? indicates that the character # preceding ? is optional.
+The quantifier {} informs the regex engine how many instances of the preceding information will be searched.[a-f0-9]{6} indicates that there are 6 instances of the preceding [a-f0-9].The regex will allow for 6 string characters comprised of a letter and integer. [a-f0-9]{3} indicates that are 3 instances of the preceding [a-f0-9].The regex will look for 3 string characters comprised of a letter and integer.

+Anchor Hex Value Example: /^#?([a-f0-9]{6}|[a-f0-9]{3})$/

 ### OR Operator